wp-plugins/wp-spamshield/readme.txt

 Some would argue that using JS and cookies is too simplistic an approach.
 Traditionally, programmers prefer using some type of basic AI to fight bots by trying to figure out if a comment is spam.
 While that isn't a bad idea, when used alone this method falls short because no machine AI can ever accurately judge whether a comment is spam - many spam comments get through that could easily have been stopped, and there are many false positives where non-spam comments get flagged as spam.
 Others may argue that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
 It's simply a numbers game.
 Statistics tell us that an effective solution would involve using a technology that few bots can handle, therefore eliminating their ability to spam your site.
 The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99%+ reduction in spam would definitely make a difference for most bloggers and site visitors.

 Even so, it's important to know that the particular JS and cookies solution used in the WP-SpamShield anti-spam plugin has evolved quite a bit, and is no longer simple at all.
 There are now two layers of protection, a JavaScript/Cookies Layer, and an Algorithmic Layer.
 Even if bot authors could engineer a way to break through the JavaScript/Cookies Layer, the Algorithmic Layer would still stop 95% of the spam that the JavaScript Layer blocks.
 (I'm working to make this 100% for fully redundant protection.)
 This JavaScript Layer utilizes randomly generated keys, and is algorithmically enhanced to ensure that spambots won't beat it.
 The powerful Algorithmic Layer is what eliminates trackback/pingback spam, and much human spam as well.
 And, it does all that without hindering legitimate comments and trackbacks.

+The trackback validation contains a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
+If they don't match, then it is spam, without fail.
+This alone eliminates more than 99.99% of trackback spam.
+Trackback spammers don't send spam out from the same server where their clients' websites reside.

 The bottom line, is that this plugin just plain works, and is a **powerful weapon against spam**.

 = WordPress Blogging Without Spam =
 How does it feel to blog without being bombarded by comment spam?
 If you're happy with the WP-SpamShield WordPress anti-spam plugin, please let others know by giving it a good rating!